-Parents are invited to participate in the Parent Group at their Long Day Care, Occasional Care or 4-Year-Old Kindergarten service.
+Parents are invited to participate in the Parent Group at their Long Day Care or Kindergarten service.
 Parent Groups (consisting of parents only) will focus on building family connections to the service, may undertake fundraising activities, plan inclusive social events, support communications across the service and work with the educators to provide a stimulating learning environment.

 Council offers Parent Group training sessions at the beginning of each year.
 All services encourage family participation during session times.
 This may include help on excursions or reading with children.
-Please speak to the educator at your service if you or any members of your family are able to contribute.
+Please speak to the educator at your service if you or any family members can contribute.

-Sustainable practices
+Sustainable Practices

-Children and families are encouraged to take an active role in caring for the environment and contributing to a sustainable future.
-By embedding sustainable practices into Playgroups, Long Day Care, Occasional Care and 4-Year-Old Kindergarten service operations, children are supported to become environmentally responsible and to show respect for the environment, to promote learning and understanding of the world around us.
+Children and families are encouraged to actively care for the environment and contribute to a sustainable future by embedding sustainable practices into Playgroups, Long Day Care and Kindergarten service operations, children are supported to become environmentally responsible and to show respect for the environment, to promote learning and understanding of the world around us.